bsooho/SPIFlashUpdate/README.md

   Please note that libgpiod library is used in this code, but any other GPIO control code can be applicable.
   What is required is only control GPIO 14 signal.
-  When Flahs memory should be updated, High of GPIO 14 is everything during the operation.
+  When Flash memory should be updated, High of GPIO 14 is everything during the operation.
 - libgpiod Library
   ```
   sudo apt-get install libgpiod2